richardfan1126/richardfan1126.github.io/_posts/2024-02-20-what-you-need-to-know-about-the-nist-guideline-on-differential-privacy.markdown

 The word **Differential** means that the guarantee DP provides is relative to the situation where an individual doesn't participate in the dataset.
 DP can guarantee one's privacy will not face greater risk by participating in the data, but it **doesn't mean it will have no risk at all**.

-We can understand it easily by considering the following example:
+Let's consider the following example:

 _Medical research found that smokers have a higher risk of lung cancer, so their insurance premiums are usually higher than those of other people._